Logo

 Are house prices still rising?

 No, over the last few months house prices have not been rising, at least not in the short term.
-According to ONS' latest data, the average UK house price has increased by 4.1% in comparison to the previous year, but is down from 5.8% in February 2023.
-This is reflected in Zoopla latest data which shows that UK house prices have fallen by 1.3% over the last 6 months.
-This is the knock-on impact of house prices and housing market activity adjusting to higher mortgage rates and the rising cost of living.
+According to ONS' latest data, the average UK house price has decreased by 1.2% in comparison to the previous year.
+This is reflected in Zoopla's latest data which shows that UK house price growth has slowed from 8.2% to -1.2% over the last 12 months.
+In comparison, by the same time in 2021 house prices had increased by 11.5%, and 9.5% in the 12 months up to September 2022.
+This slowdown is the knock-on impact of house prices and housing market activity adjusting to higher mortgage rates over 2023 and the rising cost of living.

 Why are house prices rising?